Marilyn Palmer O'Connor

-Marilyn Palmer O'Connor (born on December 17, 1946) is a Canadian amateur golfer.
+Marilyn Palmer O'Connor (born December 17, 1946) is a Canadian amateur golfer.
 She won the Canadian Women's Amateur in 1986.
 She has been inducted into the Canadian Golf Hall of Fame, Alberta Sports Hall of Fame, and the Golf Hall of Fame of BC.

 Early life

 Palmer was born on December 17, 1946, in Vancouver, British Columbia, Canada.
 Her father Rod Palmer, who was a professional golfer at the Kamloops Golf and Country Club, taught her how to golf from a young age.
 While her father was working at the club, she trained with the men and boys.
 During her early teen years, she won the Vernon ladies' low net title, Kamloops Sweepstakes, and B.C.
 Women's Closs golf tournament.
 Within her first year out of the junior ranks, Palmer won the Canadian Women's Close golf championship in 1966.
 While attending Kamloops High School, she also figure skated and won the Okanagan senior pairs title.